stan-dev/design-docs/designs/0004-closures-fun-types.md

 will still print `17`, because the value of `x` is captured, not a reference.

-Capture of local variables that are not block variables will not be allowed.

 This style of scoping for closures captures variables by value, resolving which variable's value to use by static lexical scoping.